U.S., Guyana to launch joint maritime patrols near disputed Venezuela border

 “We have had various difficulties and I think we welcome any help that would enhance our security, that would enhance our ability to protect our borders,” Ali said.

-Reporting by Neil Marks in Georgetown; Writing by Luc Cohen; Editing by Daniel Wallis
+Reporting by Neil Marks in Georgetown; Additional reporting by Deisy Buitrago in Caracas; Writing by Luc Cohen; Editing by Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.